TheMagnificent11/themagnificent11/index.md

 }
 ```

-And here's a sample implementation of an menu item being added to the table's order at a restaurant.
+And here's a sample implementation of a menu item being added to the table's order at a restaurant.

 ```cs
 public class MenuItemAddedToOrderDomainEvent : IDomainEvent